Explainability as statistical inference: Casting interpretability as statistical inference

 In the next sub-section, we will define how feature turn-off should be incorporated in the model, \emph{i.e.}, we will define $p_{\theta}(y|x,z)$, the predictive distribution given that some features are ignored.
 With these model assumptions, the predictive distribution will be the average over likely interpretations,

-\subsection{Turning off Features}
+\subsection{Turning off features}

-Turning off features for a given predictor is a very common problem in interpretable AI \citep{chang2018explaining,frye2021shapley,aas2021explaining,covert2021explaining,rong2022evaluating}.
-We want our explanation to be model-agnostic to embed any kind of predictor into a latent explainer.
+We want our explanation to be model-agnostic, \emph{i.e.}, to embed any kind of predictor into a latent explanation.
 To that end, we want to make use of $f_\theta$ the same way we would in the setting without selection in Section~\ref{S1_1_standard_prediction_setting}, with the same input dimension.
 Hence we implicitly turn off features by considering an imputed vector $\Tilde{X}$.
-The imputed vector takes the same values as $x$ for $z=1$ and follows an imputing scheme when $z = 0$.
-Given $x$ and $z$, $\tilde{X}$ is defined by the following generative process:\looseness=-1 \begin{enumerate} \item We sample the imputation part according to the imputing scheme $\hat{X} \sim p_{\iota}(\hat{X}_{1-z}| x_{z})$. \item Then, we define $\tilde{X}_j=x_j$ if $z_j=1$ and $\hat{X}_j$ if $z_j=0$. \end{enumerate} For instance, a simple imputing scheme is constant imputation, \emph{i.e.}, $\Tilde{X}$ is put to $c \in \mathbb{R}$ whenever $z_j = 0$.Thus, $0$-imputation corresponds to replacing the missing features with $0$.
+Given $x$ and $z$, $\tilde{X}$ is defined by the following generative process: \begin{itemize*} \item We sample the turned off features according to a conditional distribution called an imputing scheme $\hat{X} \sim p_{\iota}(\hat{X}_{1-z}| x_{z})$. \item Then, we define $\tilde{X}_j=x_j$ if $z_j=1$ and $\hat{X}_j$ if $z_j=0$. \end{itemize*} For instance, a simple imputing scheme is constant imputation, \emph{i.e.}, $\Tilde{X}$ is put to $c \in \mathbb{R}$ whenever $z_j = 0$.
 One could also use the true conditional imputation $p_{\iota}(\hat{X}_{1-z}| x_{z}) = p_{\textup{data}}(X_{1-z}| x_z)$.
-Note that constant imputation is a case of single imputation, meaning that for a given mask $z$ and incomplete instance $x_z$, the reconstruction $\tilde{x}$ is entirely determined.
-On the contrary, multiple imputation allows for multiple options for reconstruction.
-Denoting the density for the generative process above $p(\Tilde{x}|x, z)$, we define predictive distribution given that some features are ignored as
+Borrowing terminology from the missing data literature, we call single imputations the ones produced by deterministic schemes like constant imputation and multiple imputations the ones produced by truly stochastic schemes (when $\hat{X}| x_{z}$ does not follow a Dirac distribution).
+A key example of multiple imputation scheme is the true conditional $p_{\iota}(\hat{X}_{1-z}|x_{z}) = p_{\textup{data}}(X_{1-z}|x_z)$.
+Denoting the density for the generative process above $p(\Tilde{x}|x, z)$, we define the predictive distribution given that some features are ignored as

 \cref{complete_model} shows how the model unfolds.
 This construction allows us to define the following factorisation of the complete model in \cref{fig:probabilistic_model}: